SMaciej/SI_Grzybiarz/README.md

 # SI_Grzybiarz
-Simple projekt for Artificial Intelligence classes
+A simple project for Artificial Intelligence classes.